-Wauters Motorsports will focus on bringing Miller up through the Super Late Model racing series, ARCA Racing Series and then into the NASCAR Camping World Truck Series.
+Wauters Motorsports offers to all drivers an opportunity to develop their skills to move up the motorsports ladder through the NASCAR Development Series and Super Late Model Series then into the NASCAR Camping World Truck Series.

 Conduct a driver development program designed to identify, coach, train and develop race car drivers who possess the skill, ability and attitude to be successful as a driver in one of the three NASCAR National series.

 - Between the ages of 15 and 28

 - A U.S. citizen, permanent resident alien or if you are legally allowed to work in the US; and

 - No criminal record and agree to a background check